greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-recovering-from-segment-failures.html.md

 -   Mirroring is enabled for all segments.
 -   You've already identified which segments have failed.
 If necessary, see the topic [Checking for Failed Segments](g-checking-for-failed-segments.html).
--   The master host can connect to the segment host.
+-   The coordinator host can connect to the segment host.
 -   All networking or hardware issues that caused the segment to fail have been resolved.

 ## <a id="recovery_scenarios"></a>Recovery Scenarios